Briskough History, Family Crest & Coats of Arms

 Some of the Briskough family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Briskough family to the New World and Oceana
+Migration of the Briskough family

 Many Scots were left with few options other than to leave their homeland for the colonies across the Atlantic.
 Some of these families fought to defend their newfound freedom in the American War of Independence.
 Others went north to Canada as United Empire Loyalists.
 The ancestors of all of these families have recently been able to rediscover their roots through Clan societies and other Scottish organizations.
 Among them: Dr. John Briscoe who settled in Maryland.
 He set sail from Newbiggin, Cumberland, and settled in America in 1632; soon after the Mayflower; Ann Brisco settled in Virginia in 1635.